encodium/PayPal-PHP-SDK/README.md

+# RP NOTICE

+This fork is not maintained, but we have it due to the need to upgrade psr/log across the platform.
+Please consult with the core team(s) if changes are required here.
+As noted below, the upstream repo is dead and deprecated, so we effectively own this until a replacement is found.

+No automated tests or release process.
+Test fail to run on PHP 8 anyhow.
+To make a new release, a manual tag is required.
+Again, consult with core teams if changes are necessary here.

 # Deprecation Notice:
 This SDK is deprecated.
 You can continue to use it, but no new features or support requests will be accepted.
 For alternatives, please visit [the current SDK homepage on the PayPal Developer Portal](https://developer.paypal.com/docs/api/rest-sdks/)